fbradley8/fbradley8.github.io/_posts/2015-12-22-speed-testing-web-pages.markdown

 #####The Solution

 Looking at some of the available options made my stomach turn.
 Optimizely wouldn't work because the test needed to be run locally, writing a benchmarking app with PhantomJS or Electron would take too long, and refreshing manually is for peasants.
-Then I realized all the data I needed could be accessed using the window.performance api.
+Then I realized all the data I needed could be accessed using the window.performance API.
 All I'd need to do was store the data somewhere and refresh x number of times.
-That my friends, is how I came up with this little number:
+That, my friends, is how I came up with this little number:

 {% highlight js %}
 window.runPerformanceTest = function() {